jonjamz/blaze-forms/README.md

 ReactiveForms.createElement({
   template: 'basicInput',
   validationEvent: 'keyup',
+  validationValue: function (el, clean, template) {

-  // This is an optional new method that lets you hook into the validation event
+    // This is an optional method that lets you hook into the validation event
     // and return a custom value to validate with.
-  validationValue: function (el, clean, template) {
+    // Shown is the ReactiveForms default.
+    // The `clean` argument comes from SimpleSchema, but has been wrapped--
+    // it now takes just a value, not an object, and automatically uses the
+    // correct field.
     console.log('specifying my own validation value!');
     return clean(el.value);
   }